shoskips/more-education-less-suffering/content/Archive/Basic explanations/Definitions/Communism.md

 A classless, stateless, moneyless society

-This curtails the abolishing of police, borders, and prisons
+This means abolishing police, borders, prisons and [[personal property and private property | private property]]

 ~~YEah, but how do we get there?!?!~~
 There are two main paths